cponfick/komp-geom/README.md

 - Native (iOS, Linux, Windows, macOS)

 > [!IMPORTANT]
 > This project is in its early stages.
 Until the first stable release 1.0.0, the API may change frequently.
-Following
+After
-> the 1.0.0 release versioning will obey semantic versioning principles.
+> the 1.0.0 release, versioning will follow semantic versioning principles.

 ## Usage Examples